-During this memorable day trip, my friend and I were sharing bus, adventures and misadventures with a quiet Israeli couple (she might have probably been a doctor, he was for sure an army veteran, he had a muscle mass he could easily knock me down with his little finger), two little Thai girls and a huge, 8-member, loud’n’proud Moroccan family, whose components pleased us during the whole journey with an extravaganza of “Yallah!”
+During this memorable day trip, my friend and I were sharing bus, adventures, and misadventures with a quiet Israeli couple (she might have probably been a doctor, he was for sure an army veteran, he had a muscle mass he could easily knock me down with his little finger), two little Thai girls and a huge, 8-member, loud’n’proud Moroccan family, whose components pleased us during the whole journey with an extravaganza of “Yallah!”
 “Khalas!”
 “La La La La La!” (meaning “No”, not singing).

 I could see since the beginning that the Moroccans were watching me rather suspiciously, wondering whether my Arab-look would justify talking to me in Arabic (like every single Arab does when they meet me) or if that would look rather over-confident of them.
 The big mama of the situation didn’t take her eyes off me during the whole lunch.

-The first stop was (supposed to be) a 30-minute visit to Wachiratharn Waterfalls, a cheerful gushing of freezing water coming out of a little mount.
+The first stop was (supposed to be) a 30-minute visit to Doi Inthanon National Park’s Wachiratharn Waterfall, a cheerful gushing of freezing water coming out of a little mount.
 Past the allocated half an hour, we were all on the bus, except the Moroccan leg of the group.
 Like a proper family-oriented Arab family, they were traveling with their grandmother, a loud old lady who had problems walking.

 As it turned out, there had been a misunderstanding, maybe due to the fact that both Thai and Moroccan sides couldn’t find a common language and communication got somehow lost in translation.
 The Moroccan man had booked a mini-van privately, only for his family, which made sense, since they occupied more than half of our bus, so they could indulge and take their time knowing that the grandma needed special attention.
 We all nodded understandingly, which was probably what allowed a more relaxed continuation of the journey, with mutual jokes and the Moroccan guy asking me, in English, if I wanted my picture taken somewhere, that he would do it for me.

 After everybody was ready on the bus, we were off to a Karen hill tribe village, where a small delegation of the Karen ethnic group lives and works, the women weaving their beautiful, colorful scarves and the men doing some construction work in their wooden huts.
-The Karen people are a ethnic group living in South East Asia, about 7 million in Burma (Myanmar), half a million in Thailand and smaller groups in India and other Asian countries.
+The Karen people are an ethnic group living in South East Asia, about 7 million in Myanmar (Burma), half a million in Thailand and smaller groups in India and other Asian countries.
 They practice their own religion, animist, and they carry on with their own very particular social habits, almost careless of the changes around them.

 After visiting and greeting the Karen people, we stopped for lunch.
 The Moroccan head of the household solemnly requested: “I want a table for MY family!”
 They were given one, and the rest of the group silently grabbed the one behind them.
 The Israeli man, with his efforts to look open at the culture he was visiting, asked the Thai girls: “Here is a soup!
 Please, show us how you eat soups in Thailand!”
 The girls, who had already started eating, stopped for a fraction of a second, listlessly raised their head from the spoon, looked at him as if wondering if he was mocking them, and with the same blank look they buried their head again in their bowl of rice and kept eating.
-A chuckle was about to leak out, but I managed to suffocate it in a spoon of the same rice.
+A chuckle was about to leak out, but I managed to suffocate it with a spoon of the same rice.

-Once finished our lovely lunch, tasty as just about everything in Thai cuisine, and once our tour guide found the child of the Moroccan family who meanwhile had got lost, we went to Doi Inthanon Summit, the country’s highest peak, and enjoyed a well-deserved break from the national blazing heat, walking through the wooden passageway across the wild, lush forest of evergreen trees, tropical plants and refreshing rivulets.
+Once finished our lovely lunch, tasty as just about everything in Thai cuisine, and once our tour guide found the child of the Moroccan family who meanwhile had got lost, we went to Doi Inthanon National Park Summit, the country’s highest peak, and enjoyed a well-deserved break from the national blazing heat, walking through the wooden passageway across the wild, lush forest of evergreen trees, tropical plants and refreshing rivulets.

 This was our last stop before heading back to Chiang Mai, tired but satisfied that at least we had a big Moroccan family to add some colorful notes and excitement to our trip.